-Prerequisite: English 85 or appropriate skill level established through the English assessment process which consists of multiple measures.
+Prerequisite: ENGL 85 or appropriate skill level established through the English assessment process which consists of multiple measures.

-ENGL 101 Preparing for College Reading and Writing 2 3 hours lecture
+Preparing for College Reading and Writing 2

 This course is designed to increase the student's skill level as a reader, writer, and critical thinker.
 Emphasizes the analysis of texts, vocabulary building, critical thinking and writing skills.
 Open to all students, but especially recommended to students desiring a second semester of preparation for ENGL 120.
 On its own, this course does not satisfy the prerequisite requirement for ENGL 120.